 The review will help to identify if the person’s needs have changed and may then lead to a reassessment.
 It should identify any circumstances which may have changed, and follow safeguarding principles to ensure that the person is not at risk of abuse or neglect.

 Reviewing and revising care plans are intrinsically linked as it is often not be possible to decide whether to revise a plan without a thorough review.

 Where a review is being undertaken and the person has a carer, the local authority should consider whether the carer’s support plan requires reviewing too.

 There are occasions when a change to a plan is required but there has been no change in the levels of need (for example, a carer may change the times when they are available to support).

 There may also be small changes in need, at times temporary, which can be accommodated within the established personal budget.

 In these circumstances, it may not be appropriate for the person to go through a full review and revision of the plan.
 The local authority should respond to these ‘light touch’ requests in a proportionate and reasonable way.

-Where a revision is necessary, assessment and care planning processes as detailed in Assessment and Support Planning should be followed as appropriate and proportionate to the person’s situation.
-Where a plan is for a person with mental health problems, this chapter should be read in conjunction with Mental Capacity.
+Where a revision is necessary, assessment and care planning processes as detailed in the Assessment and Support Planning chapters should be followed as appropriate and proportionate to the person’s situation.
+Where a plan is for a person with mental health problems, this chapter should be read in conjunction with the Mental Capacity chapter.

 Keeping plans under review is an essential element of the planning process.
 Without a system of regular reviews, plans can become quickly out of date meaning that people are not receiving the right care and support required to meet their needs.